You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 Target tags: pcf-ssh-proxy, diego-brain

-If you want your firewall rules to only permit traffic within your private network, modify the Source IP Ranges from the table accordingly.
+If you want your firewall rules to permit traffic only within your private network, modify the Source IP Ranges from the table accordingly.

-3. If you are only using your GCP project to deploy Tanzu Operations Manager, then you can delete the following default firewall rules:
+3. If you are using your GCP project only to deploy Tanzu Operations Manager, then you can delete the following default firewall rules:

 • default-allow-http